cgq-qgc/pyhelp/docs/installation.rst

    conda create -n my_new_env_name python=3.6

-Note that this step is required if your default Conda environment named `base` is not using Python 3.6.
+Note that the above step is required if your default Conda environment named `base` is not using Python 3.6.

 Then, PyHELP can be installed, along with all its dependencies, by executing the following command in a terminal: